The oldest public wildflower garden in the United States

-Stems of Great Indian Plantain (A. reniforme) have 6 to 8 angles and are grooved and with a purplish tint as the example in these photos shows.
+Stems of Great Indian Plantain (A. reniforme) have 6 to 8 angles, are grooved and have a purplish tint as the example in these photos shows.
 Stems of Pale Indian Plantain (A. atriplicifolium) are usually green, without angles, smooth, some minor striations and sometimes with a whitish bloom.
 Stems of both can be 3 to 9 feet high and unbranched below the floral array.

-Leaves: Larger upper leaves of both plants have veins palmately arranged, 3 to 5 main veins.
+Leaves: Larger upper leaves of both plants have 3 to 5 main veins palmately arranged.
 On Great Indian Plantain the upper leaves are fan shaped with pointed teeth and green on both sides.
 Pale Indian Plantain has rounded triangular shaped upper leaves that are pale beneath.
 The basal leaves of both are much larger, ovate to heart-shaped, lobed or with large teeth.

-The floral array of both have erect tubular whitish flowers of indistinguishable parts, that appear in somewhat flat topped corymbs atop the stems.
+The floral arrays of both have small erect tubular whitish flowers that appear in somewhat flat topped corymbs atop the stems.

-The flowers, while being in the Aster family, do not have ray florets, only disc florets which number 5, are bisexual and fertile.
+The flower heads, while being in the Aster family, do not have ray florets, only disc florets which number 5, are bisexual and fertile.
 The heads are cylindric in shape, those of A. atriplicifolium 8 - 10 mm wide and those of A. reniforme slightly wider, 10 - 13 mm.
-The corollas are greenish or creamy white, with funnel shaped throats that have 5 pointed spreading lobes.
+The individual florets have greenish or creamy white corollas, with funnel shaped throats that have 5 pointed spreading lobes.
 Five stamens have filaments that surround the single style which branches at the tip.
-Outside the flower head are 5 phyllaries, greenish-white, ovate to oblong-linear in shape which spread when the flower opens.
+Around the outside of the flower head are 5 phyllaries, greenish-white, ovate to oblong-linear in shape which spread when the flower opens.
 The midveins of the phyllaries of either plant are not winged as are some of the species of Arnoglossum.

 Habitat: Both species can be found in open woods, roadsides, prairies, where there is full to at least partial sun.
 A. reniforme prefers a more moist environment than A. atriplicifolium.
 The root system is rhizomatous.